 Divisional Office

 The Divisional Office deals with FOI requests, data analytics and manages the Service for Compliance teams and is mostly based in Cork.
-Divisional office is also responsible for MyEnquiries for MED.
+Divisional office is also responsible for MyEnquiries contacts of a general service-for-compliance nature for MED.